ultraflynn/node-bf3stats/README.md

 There are 2 kinds of function, unsigned and signed.
 The unsigned functions do not require your application to be registered, the signed one's do.

+As well as providing access to these function this implementation also handles errors encountered whilst making these calls.
+In addition by default this interface will cache data and use that cached data in the event of the API being unavailable of running slowly.
+This behaviour can be configured by the client.

 Usage
 -----
 TODO